 If you go with WordPress, there are thousands of free and low-cost themes that you can choose from – there’s no need to go through the trouble of designing your own or working with a web design agency to create a customized website.

-When you build your website, make sure your theme is mobile friendly, because it is the year 2021 and your website should be mobile friendly.
+When you build your website, make sure your theme is mobile friendly, because it a modern device era and your website should be mobile friendly.

 When you first set up your WordPress CMS, you’ll have a basic blank template to work with, but accessing the thousands of free and relatively inexpensive themes can be done right from your dashboard.